FedericoDelussu/EpiMob_Transfer_Entropy/README.md

-## README EpiMob_TransferEntropy
+## README EpiMob_Transfer_Entropy

 ### Libraries

-The libraries employed for the EpiMob_TransferEntropy Project are the ones imported in the script “Scripts/Experiment.py”:
+The libraries employed for the EpiMob_Transfer_Entropy Project are the ones imported in the script “Scripts/Experiment.py”:

 - os
 - inspect